force11/force11-scwg/README.md

 The group will produce a set of principles, illustrated with working examples, and a plan for dissemination and distribution.
 This group will not be producing detailed specifications for implementation although it may review and discuss possible technical solutions.

+See [Joint Declaration of Data Citation Principle](https://www.force11.org/group/joint-declaration-data-citation-principles-final) as a example of a similar deliverable.

 Co-chairs: Dan Katz & Arfon Smith

 ##Timeline